 Ronda is one of the oldest towns in Spain.
 It was already settled in the 6th century BC by the Celts, who called it Arunda.
 The current Ronda is of Roman origins.
 It was founded as a fortified post in the Second Punic War and received the title of the city at the time of Julius Caesar.

-Great artists and writers of 20th century appreciated Ronda for its romantic character and charm.
+Great artists and writers of the 20th century appreciated Ronda for its romantic character and charm.

 Famous German poet Rainer Maria Rilke spent extended periods in Ronda, where he kept a permanent room at the Hotel Reina Victoria.
 His room remains to this day as he left it: a mini-museum of Rilkeana.
 Rilke wrote about Ronda: “I have sought everywhere the city of my dreams, and I have finally found it in Ronda”